 The island Helgoland is an about sixty meters high, red rock in the middle of the German Bight.
 It used to be an U-Boot naval base.
 Ideal for movies scenery.
 Today it is alive with people and birds, many birds.

 Meanwhile on the fishing vessel, the raging storm wasn’t raging enough to make the captain decide to seek a safer place.
 He had to catch as much fish as he could with his ship and crew.

 Helgoland has been on my mental horizon since then.
-Now I will sail there, alone, on a small sailing boat, straight through the sea passage between Den Helder and the Texel’s Mokbaai.
+Now I will sail there, alone, with my boat TISSUM, straight through the sea passage between Den Helder and the Texel’s Mokbaai.
 They say that if you can sail the German Bight, you can sail anywhere in the world.